-- 1. Catholic looked after and previously looked after children. (see notes 2&3) - Catholic children who are resident in the parishes of Holy Family, Welwyn Garden City, St Bonaventure, Welwyn Garden City or St Thomas More, Knebworth. (see notes 3&11) Other Catholic children. (see note 3) - 3.
-Other looked after and previously looked after children. (see note 2) - 4.
-Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 5.
-Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 6) - 6.
-Children of other faiths whose membership is evidenced by a religious leader. (see note 7) - 7.
+- 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
+Catholic children who are resident in the parish of Welwyn Garden City (including Holy Family, Our Lady and St Bonaventure churches) or St Thomas More, Knebworth. (see notes 3&11) - 3.
+Other Catholic children. (see note 3) - 4.
+Other looked after and previously looked after children. (see note 2) - 5.
+Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 6.
+Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 6) - 7.
+Children of other faiths whose membership is evidenced by a religious leader. (see note 7) - 8.
 Any other children.